-Veterans and their dependents must first apply for VA educational benefits through one of the following methods:
+Veterans and their dependents must first apply for VA educational benefits using the VA on-line application tool (https://www.va.gov/education/how-to-apply/) and follow instructions on “How do I apply?”

-The VA will determine the eligibility of the veteran and dependent.
-The VA will notify the student by letter (letter titled “CERTIFICATE OF ELIGIBILTIY” ) and specify eligibility details (chapter, percentage eligibility, dates, etc).
-Carl Albert will accept the eBenefits’s CERTIFICATE OF ELIGIBILITY document for Post 9/11 GI Bill recipients.
+The VA determines the eligibility of the veteran and dependent.
+The VA will notify the student by letter (letter titled “CERTIFICATE OF ELIGIBILITY” ) and specify eligibility details (chapter, VA file number, percentage eligibility, dates, etc).
+Carl Albert will accept the eBenefits’s CERTIFICATE OF ELIGIBILITY document for Post 9/11 veteran recipients.

 Students should deliver this letter to the VA Certifying Official.
 Once the student is admitted to the college and enrolled into courses, then, the VA Certifying Official will certify your enrollment to the VA and get your education benefits started!